 What to Expect

-We gather Sundays at 6:30 p.m. in State College Assembly of God (2201 University Drive, State College, PA).
+We gather Sundays at 9 and 11 a.m. at 850 Stratford Drive.
 At Cedar Heights, we know that going to a church for the first time can be an intimidating experience full of questions like, “What’s going to happen?”
 “Will I be dressed right?”
 “What will the music be like?”
 “Will there be people there like me?”
 We don’t want you to be unsure about what it’s like to visit Cedar Heights Church, so here is what you will want to know.

 BEFORE THE SERVICE

 There is no need to dress up, so feel free to come in casual clothes.
 When you arrive, people will be friendly and greet you but not invade your space.
-Free coffee, tea, and donuts are usually available, however for the time being, we are not serving any food or drinks due to COVID-19.
+Free coffee, tea, and donuts are available.

 KIDS & YOUTH